 • High-End Pricing: Iconic Malbecs, like Catena Zapata Adrianna Vineyard or limited-edition releases, can command prices of $150-300 per bottle.
 These wines are gaining recognition for their quality and investment potential.

-Malbec, while still more accessible, has seen increasing demand in secondary markets, with top Mendoza wines appreciating significantly.
+Malbec, while far more accessible in price, has been gaining real traction in secondary markets, with top Mendoza wines showing meaningful appreciation over recent years.

 Pinot noir vs malbec price trend in auctions